usds/us-forms-system/docs/building-a-form/adding-widgets-and-definitions.md

 `TextWidget` | Default widget for a schema that specifies `type: 'string'` `YesNoWidget` | In the `uiSchema`, specify `'ui:widget': 'yesNo'` for the given field

-** Note: some widgets are specified as a string (e.g., `'ui: widget': 'date'`) and some you pass the actual widget to the config (e.g., `'ui:widget': 'CurrencyWidget'`).
-This is because the [react-jsonschema-form library](./about-the-us-forms-system-library#understanding-react-jsonschema-form-rjsf) includes some widgets already that have string mappings.
-Widgets that we created specifically for us-forms-system do not have these mappings, and therefore must be specified by passing the widget directly to the config.
+** Note: Some widgets are passed as a string (e.g., `'ui: widget': 'date'`), while others are passed as the component itself (e.g., `'ui:widget': CurrencyWidget`).
+Widgets from the [react-jsonschema-form library](./about-the-us-forms-system-library#understanding-react-jsonschema-form-rjsf) includes string mappings.
+Those created specifically for us-forms-system do not have these mappings, and therefore must be specified by passing the component for the widget directly to the config.

 ### Common definitions